Richard19Perez77/ApiUpgrade37/OVERVIEW.md

 On the audio side, the assistant now has its own volume stream, `STREAM_ASSISTANT`, so assistant playback is no longer tied to media volume, and assistant-role apps can enter `MODE_ASSISTANT_CONVERSATION`. `AudioDeviceInfo.TYPE_BLE_HEARING_AID` finally distinguishes Bluetooth LE hearing aids from ordinary LE headsets.
 Note that `USAGE_ASSISTANT` itself is old, dating to API 26.

 For accessibility, `AccessibilityEvent.setTextChangeTypes()` lets an IME tell a screen reader whether CJKV text is still being composed, has had a conversion candidate selected, or has been committed.

+None of the notification work above reaches the screen without a `POST_NOTIFICATIONS` grant, which has been a runtime permission since API 33 and is therefore required on every Android 17 device.
+Both notification samples call `rememberNotificationGate()` first; see the traps section below.

 In this project: `MainActivity.kt`, `LiveUpdateScreen.kt`, `MetricStyleScreen.kt`, `HearingAidScreen.kt`, and `AccessibilityImeScreen.kt`.